 The telephone number shall be operational 24 hours a day, 7 days a week, 365 days a year and be an eleven digit telephone number available to callers from outside the local emergency dispatch.
 LPHA may use an answering service or their 911 system in this process, but the eleven-digit telephone number of the local 911 operators shall be available for callers from outside the locality.
+1, 9, 15, 16

-The LPHA telephone number described above shall be answered by a knowledgeable person or by a recording that clearly states the above mentioned 24/7/365 telephone number.
+The LPHA telephone number described above shall be answered by a knowledgeable person with the ability to properly route the call to a local public health administrator or designee.

+An LPHA official must respond within 60 minutes, to calls received on 24/7/365 telephone number, during statewide communication drills and quarterly tests.
+13

-Quarterly test calls to the 24/7/365 telephone line will be co completed by HSPR program staff. and LPHA will be required to respond within 60 minutes.
+Quarterly test calls to the 24/7/365 telephone line will be conducted by HSPR program staff..

 HAN